ralacerda/ralacerda/README.md

 ## Open Source

-- 🤝 Contributed documentation for [Astro](https://astro.build/) and [Doom Emacs](https://github.com/doomemacs/doomemacs) projects.
+- 🤝 Contributed documentation for [Astro](https://astro.build/), [Doom Emacs](https://github.com/doomemacs/doomemacs), and other projects
+- 🎃 Participated in [Hacktoberfest](https://hacktoberfest.com/) and contributed to open-source projects
-- 📖 All my projects hosted on GitHub are open source.
-Feel free to fork or contribute.
+- 📖 All my projects hosted on GitHub are open source, feel free to fork or contribute
+- 🦬 Using GNU/Linux as my primary operating system for almost 10 years

 ## Goals